is not a disease

 When parents are concerned about their child and his development because they do not understand some of his nonverbal communications and behaviors, they need empathetic support from someone who will listen to them and set out with them, like detectives, to understand and address the underlying causes.
 Since it is human development, the main components of this will always be genuine emotional interest, empathetic relationships and openness to human feelings.

-Autism and autistic are meaningful for a small group of children and people as a description of a certain human withdrawal behavior to oneself and into a pre-symbolic sensory-dominated state of mind as a way of being that avoids awareness of 'the other' and thus limits one's own personality development.
+Autism and autistic are meaningful to a small group of children and people as words and descriptions of a certain human withdrawal to self and into a, often pre-symbolic, sensory-dominated state of mind as a way of being that avoids awareness of 'the other' and thus limits one's own personality development.
 This way of being and state of mind can also change if we help the child to develop interest in relationships with 'the other' and the world around him.

 Development is an art

 Human development is not automatic, but relationship-dependent from the very beginning.
 Children, and all of us as human beings, need the help of another caregiver turned towards us when we have fallen into dead ends or habits that are not conducive to healthy development, in order to help us find our way out of where we got stuck and help us get back on the path in the right direction using the so-called brain bridge.
 Sometimes this is not so easy!
 But the sky is our limit.
 And it has none!